amandayhuang/robins-hood/README.md

 ![trade](https://github.com/amandayhuang/robins-hood/blob/master/app/assets/images/trade.png )

 Below function calls News API to get the number of news articles mentioning a search term on a particular day, used to determine what price a user can buy shares at.
 One challenge was determining the share price close to the beginning of the day.
-I chose to use the number of articles and hours through the day to extrapolate how many articles there would be in a full trend based on current trajectory.
+I chose to use the number of articles and hours through the day to extrapolate how many articles there would be in a full day based on current trajectory.
 ```javascript
 export const getNews = (stockId) => {
     let displayName = '';